aoijs/documentation/functions/usdisvalidobject.md

 })
 ```

-{% hint style="danger" %}
-REMINDER!
+> ❗ REMINDER!
 This function will only work if it's JSON Object
 `{"hello":"HI"}` =&gt; JSON Object
 `{hello:"HI"}` =&gt; Not JSON Object
-{% endhint %}